Hi, my fellow humans

 When I went back to the hotel, I was feeling somewhat better, so I went to sleep, and I woke up when it was time for my team to go to dinner.
 I had trouble walking because I was still dealing from the effects just hours before, but I managed to keep drinking, and I ate a big meal, which kept me going through the night and into the morning.
 I even saved some leftovers so I could refrigerate it.
 I don’t know if Room Service could have given me relief at the time.

 Come Sunday, I was worried about whether I would be able to race, and what I would do if I couldn’t.
 Again, we were supplied with a light breakfast, but I vowed to find more food at the venue.
 The temperature was climbing slowly, and I prayed that it would rain, and incidentally, it did, about half an hour later.
 I was relieved to receive a good shower outdoors, but soon, the water got too cold, and I was obliged to retreat to the tent.
 I heard one of the team members say that there was a peculiar odour about the place, and when I sniffed, I detected a sweet, pungent aroma that I associated with electricity, although it was more like the smell of static electricity mixed with gunpowder.
 I later learned that this was ozone, which is a Greek derivative, as I later learned about in a text adventure game called Curses.
 When I learned that we might have a thunderstorm, I felt as though the blood were draining from my face, but fortunately, I remained standing.
 Later, when I got on my computer, I made a joke about the rainstorm on Facebook, saying that I got an answer to my prayers from the heavens, and that I was saved.
 That downpour drenched us all, and our wet clothing offered us means of cooling afterword.
 I was able to partake of the last two races, and then we packed up to go back to the hotel.
-Some members were leaving on Sunday, while others, including myself, went home the following day.
+Some members were leaving on Sunday, while others, including myself, went home the following day, which was a big mistake for me.
 Just as we were getting ready to leave, though, I heard a loud retching, coughing, and wheezing sound.
 I went over to investigate, and I witnessed one of our teammates throwing up, possibly due to a concussion.
 I learned the next day that this teammate had been falling down all weekend, and they were being made to paddle despite these mishaps.
 Since nobody made plans for going to dinner on Sunday night, I didn’t know what else to do.
 I wasn’t sure if I could use room service, and therefore, I was extremely hungry.
 I managed to save a piece of chicken meat, and I ate it cold.
 I ate an apple, and some beef Jerky.
 I waited, but my appetite wasn’t yet satisfied, but then I remembered saving the leftovers from the day before, so I ate it cold, since there was no microwave available.
 My hunger was satisfied after that, and I went to bed.
 If I had access to UberEats or DoorDash, I would’ve felt fine afterword.

 On Monday, I awoke to take a nice, warm shower, which went without a flaw.
 I decided to see about how to get breakfast.
 I went into this warm and stuffy cafeteria, but that nearly proved disastrous, for no sooner had I gone inside, and while I was sitting at one of the tables, I started to feel my chair tilt and sway, and I felt waves of hot flashes rolling down my body.
 I knew I was going to faint again, so I fought it off by shuffling my legs around.
 I also made the mistake of drinking apple juice, which has sorbitol.
 And, when you’re already dehydrated, it makes it much worse, because it will cause you to have diarrhoea made by pulling water out of your system.
-So, I went back to my room and I had my meal delivered there.
+So, I went back to my room, and I had my meal delivered there.
 I noticed that I was having trouble walking again, and I heard a low humming sound in my right ear, around 225 Hz, the same sound you hear if you’ve ever had a tympanogram.
 I lied down to get some rest, but after a few minutes I had to go to the bathroom again, and I noticed that every time I released stool, it caused me to feel a stinging sensation.
 I drank tap water, which tasted salty, every time I went to the bathroom to replace what I lost.
 I called the airline the day before to see about changing it to an earlier day, but it was more expensive to carry this out, so I requested a wheelchair so I wouldn’t have to walk far.

 I waited until it was around ten thirty, then I did my best to walk outside.
-I was feeling so dizzy I could barely stand up, but I managed to lug my suitcase to the couches, where I stopped to rest.
+I was feeling so dizzy, I could barely stand up, but I managed to lug my suitcase to the couches, where I stopped to rest.
 I talked with the teammate who alerted the coach on Saturday, and who accompanied the invalid to the hospital on Sunday.
 She tied my shoelaces, for they were not well-knotted.
 It would be the last time I ever interacted with her, for on April 26th, 2017, four days before her birthday, she died in her sleep.
 She would have been seventy in four more days of her death.
 Anyhow, I went outside to wait for our cab, and I leaned heavily against the wall for support.
 When it came, I was relieved to sit down again.
 I sat in the middle seat in the back.
 When we got to the airport, I tried to accompany everyone to the check-in line, but it became evident that my dizziness was getting the best of me, and I was forced to find a bench until they could get me a wheelchair.
 I’m glad I had requested this in advance.
 I walked through security check and sat back down on the chair.
 I went to the bathroom, and the coach’s spouse got me some more Gatorade and a banana for me to snack on.
 With all these things, I was able to avoid hunger for just a bit longer.

 Shortly after we landed, I was wheeled out to wait for my ride.
 Once I got home, I changed to some more comfortable clothes, and I slept for a while.
 My mother offered to buy me some comfort food, and I got up to eat it.
 On Tuesday, everything was about the same, but I wasn’t feeling any better.
 I ate as much as I could, and I had my mother deliver meals to my room.
 I started noticing for the first time that whenever I walked, I felt as though the floor were moving beneath my feet.
-If you’ve been on a boat in rough seas, or ever stood on a dock in a windy day, you’d know what I’m talking about.
+If you’ve been on a boat in rough seas or ever stood on a dock in a windy day, you’d know what I’m talking about.
 I felt the floor bob and sway, and it made it more difficult for me to walk about.
 I asked my mother to buy me some VitaLyte, or something similar.
 It is a rehydrating fluid containing glucose or dextrose, and electrolytes, which made it taste very sweet and salty at the same time.
 I downed one bottle, and then I drank some Gatorade as well.
 I continued doing this on Wednesday, and that is when I had my first real out of body experience, or astral projection.
 I remember thinking to myself in my dream that if I were to have a seizure, I wouldn’t be able to wake up.
 Then, I started to feel lightheaded, and I felt tingles come at me in big waves.
 Then I found myself floating in my bedroom, and I was drawn to my cordless telephone.
 I tried to reach for it so I could dial 911, but I was not successful.
 This was the first of several reoccurring nightmares that were to follow for the next five months.

 Nearing the end of my visit, I was given diazepam, or valium, as is sometimes known.
 It was given to me in the form of a tablet containing 5 MG.
 After about twenty minutes, I started to feel more relaxed.
 The medical assistant arranged to have me taken to the emergency room if I wasn’t any better by the time I went to my doctor’s office on Friday.